We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 No, electric heaters don’t give off carbon monoxide (CO).
 CO is only produced by fuel-burning non-electric heaters and appliances.

-The electric heaters in this guide produce between about 2,550 BTUs and 17,050 BTUs to accommodate rooms ranging from 100 to 1,000 square feet.
+The electric heaters in this guide produce between about 2,550 British thermal units (BTUs) and 17,050 BTUs to accommodate rooms ranging from 100 to 1,000 square feet.
 The BTUs of the electric heater you choose will depend on your room size and heating requirements.
+Electric heaters for large rooms or electric garage heaters typically require more BTUs.

 The best place to put an electric heater will depend on the heater itself and your individual needs.
-Generally speaking, they’ll need to be within about 6 feet of an electrical outlet (or you’ll need an extension cord) and away from any possible exposure to water.
-Some users may want to tuck one under their desk to warm their feet, while others may prefer to keep them at a distance to warm the room without feeling the heat on their bodies.
+Generally speaking, they should be positioned within approximately 6 feet of an electrical outlet and kept away from any potential exposure to water.
+Also they should be clear of curtains, fabrics, and other flammable materials, and if they’re not cool-touch, away from animals.
+Some users may want to tuck one under their desk to warm their feet, while others may prefer an in-wall electric heater that’s more permanent.

 Michelle Larson has been a writer and editor for more than 10 years in the fields of health, business, and the home.
 After living in the windy plains of South Dakota and on top of a mountain in Utah for much of her life, she knows plenty about using an electric heater to stay warm.